You are here

 Brewster

-1. The Beaches
+1. The Beaches of Brewster

 Brewster’s saltwater beaches are on Cape Cod Bay.
 These beaches are beautiful at any time of day.
 Although, they are truly exceptional to visit during low tide.
 The receding ocean water reveals almost two miles of the sandbar to create The Brewster Flats.
 This gives you the opportunity to stroll and explore the sandbars and everything that lives there.
 Explore the clam beds and tidal pools or simply relax on the sandbar.
 The beaches you can visit are: